ilia144000/RANNTA-DeFi-Router/README.md

 ## 📜 Licensing & Restrictions

 This repository exposes only the **public shell** of the RANNTA Router.

-Private routing logic and liquidity algorithms are the **intellectual property of the RANNTA Protocol**.
+Private routing logic and liquidity algorithms are the
+**intellectual property of the RANNTA Protocol**.

+---

 ### ❌ You may NOT:

 - copy or reverse-engineer private routing logic
 - build derivative routing engines for commercial use
 - use the RANNTA identity for competing products
 - package, republish, or resell the routing logic

+---

 ### ✔ You MAY:

-- use public API endpoints (`/health`, `/prices`, `/route`) in your applications
+- use public API endpoints (`/health`, `/prices`, `/route`)
 - build UI integrations
-- contribute improvements to non-core open code
+- contribute improvements to non-core open components

+---

-For commercial licensing or partnership inquiries, please contact the maintainer.
+For commercial licensing or partnership inquiries,
+please contact the maintainer.